brisvag/woy/README.md

 ## Caveats

 Youtube Takeout unfortunately does not include playback information, such as exact minutes watched and playback speed.
 This means that every time a video is watched "a bit", it's counted as a full watch.
 As a result, watch times are always overestimated, resulting for example in days where the watchtime is longer than 24h.
 As far as I know, there's no way around it.

+You can partly offset this by passing the `-a` (`--adjust-watch-time`) option, which will cut down the duration of a video if another video was started before it could have ended at a normal pace.
+So, if you started a 2 hour video at 12:00 and another one at 13:00, it will assume that only 1 hour was spent on the first video.
+Depending on your watching habits, this might cut down dramatically the watch time.